 Share

-Portion sizes at restaurants are outrageous and often big enough for two.
+Restaurant portion sizes are outrageous, often big enough for two.
 You can save money and eat less by sharing an appetizer and main course.

 Some restaurants frown on sharing, so check the policies before ordering.